RishikeshAmle/Python/README.md

-Tips dataset analyis questions are in 2nd Excel worksheet(Ques).
+Tips dataset analysis questions are in 2nd Excel worksheet(Ques).